-Police: Ferguson activist found dead in burning car
+Police: Ferguson activist found shot in burning car

 Of the moment the family learned Wilson would face no trial, Seals wrote on Instagram: "After they dropped it his mom broke down so bad it hurt my soul."

+At the time of Brown's death, Seals lived just a few blocks from the Canfield Green apartment complex in Ferguson where the unarmed 18-year-old was shot.
+In a 2014 interview, he described to The Nation how the community quickly came together before the protests erupted, passing around a large plastic bag to collect donations for Brown's family.

+"It wasn't even a protest yet. ...
+It was a black boy being shot in the community.
+It was about 10 other women and men out there, and the family," he told the magazine.
+"Before it became a riot, before it became a protest, it was just the community coming together."

 Media outlets featured his commentary in the weeks and months to follow as he continued to be outspoken about racial issues after the Brown protests subsided.
+He regularly denounced police brutality and often spoke out against white privilege, while applauding those who sought to educate and empower black people.

 In his last tweet, he lashed out at the NFL for its treatment of San Francisco 49ers quarterback Colin Kaepernick, who has become a lightning rod after protesting police brutality by sitting during the national anthem before games.

-It was reported this week that, despite the controversy embroiling the quarterback, sales of Kaepernick's No. 7 jersey have become the NFL's top seller -- over the shirts worn by the Dallas Cowboys' Ezekiel Elliott and the New England Patriots' Tom Brady.
+It was reported this week that, despite the controversy embroiling the quarterback, Kaepernick's No. 7 jersey have become the NFL's top seller -- over the shirts worn by the Dallas Cowboys' Ezekiel Elliott and the New England Patriots' Tom Brady.

 "The @NFL mad about #Kaepernick protest but I bet they don't turn down all the money from them jersey sales," Seals tweeted Monday.